windowshandletoc/deviceid/README.md

 # Update

 Current releases marked as pre-release will almost certainly return a dummy value.
-I will make new releases that will display the BSSID and MAC of current device.
-For BSSID I am sure that it will work for all devices.
-For the MAC address of the device it may vary by manufacturers.
-Having any app that has location and WIFI permission (`ACCESS_COARSE_LOCATION`, `ACCESS_WIFI_STATE`, and sometimes `ACCESS_FINE_LOCATION`)
+I will make new releases that will display the BSSID and MAC of the current device.
+For BSSID, I am sure that it will work for all devices.
+For the MAC address of the device it may vary among manufacturers.
+Having any app that has location and WIFI permission (`ACCESS_COARSE_LOCATION`, `ACCESS_WIFI_STATE`, and sometimes `ACCESS_FINE_LOCATION`), even if disabled through settings on the device, may leak BSSID and MAC address.
+This data is often collected by data providers and anti-fraud libraries, and SDKs.